mia-platform/documentation/docs/development_suite/api-console/api-design/services.md

 * **From ConfigMap**: use this type to load a file of a ConfigMap into an environment variable, the **ConfigMap Name** and the **ConfigMap File Name** must be provided.

 :::warning
-We always suggest using ConfigMaps on the files system and using environment variables *From ConfigMap* when necessary and only with small-sized files.
+We always suggest mounting ConfigMaps on the files system and using environment variables *From ConfigMap* when necessary and only with small-sized files.
 :::

 :::info